PSPDFKit/PDFXKit/README.md

 Add PDFXKit Swift Package to your project:
 - In Xcode 13 or higher, go to File / Add Packages… and enter the following package repository URL into the search field: `https://github.com/PSPDFKit/PDFXKit`.
-- Select the master branch and follow the instructions to finish the setup
+- Select "Up to Next Major Version" follow the instructions to finish the setup

 ### Using CocoaPods